ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ## Version -01 to -02

-* Added R6.4 to include requirements for handling assynchronous events and notifications.
+* Added R6.4 RPP MUST include a functional equivalent of the EPP Poll command.

 ## Version -00 to -01